PapaIL/WindowsMosquittoFiles/README.md

  Warning: The first run of mosquitto-****.exe to install Mosquitto will likely FAIL,
      but it will have installed needed files and folders.

-Download all the .dll files from this repository & put them in the C:\Program Files (x86)\mosquitto folder that the installer .exe created.
+Download all four .dll files from this repository & put them in the C:\Program Files (x86)\mosquitto folder that the installer .exe created.

 Now (important), run the mosquitto-****.exe installer program again
     and it should complete successfully.